F0rce1991/Ashes-of-Creation-Lutris-YAML/README.md

 # Ashes-of-Creation-Lutris-YAML
-Installer for Ashes of Creation in Lutris.
+Install script for Ashes of Creation in Lutris.